CHAMBERLAIN + LITTLE

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Researching Worthy's nursing license- the first licensed Registered Nursing Program in Tennessee was started in 1911.
-Worthy graduated from Baroness Erlanger School of Nursing in 1908 with 10 other nurses in her class.
+Researching Worthy's nursing license: the first licensed Registered Nursing Program in Tennessee began in 1911.
+Worthy graduated from Baroness Erlanger School of Nursing on June 4, 1908, with 10 other nurses in her class.
 Some of the early licenses were granted in local courthouses and so not recorded at the Tennessee Board of Nursing.
 Also, registration for Nursing Certification was not required early on.

 The oldest son of Maggie and Frank Little